davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

 #### Part 3: Experimentation and Analysis

 Now that your search methods can count comparisons, let's test to see if our hypotheses on their time complexity are sound.
-The `PerformanceTester` class has a constant defined called `NUM_RUNS = 1` (that you will change later), and a few `static` methods (already implemented - you do not need to edit these):
+The `PerformanceTester` class has a constant defined called `NUM_RUNS = 1` (that you will change later), and a few `static` methods (already implemented - you do not need to edit these).
+Each of them is really just a "shell" method that calls another private method to do all the work.
+You do not need to worry about the implementation details of any of these methods, but you should know what each of them does, explained below:

    - `testLinearSearch(int N, boolean orderedList)`: This method inputs the list size N, and a boolean on whether it should run over an ordered list or unordered list.
 It runs linear search over the same list `NUM_RUNS`  times, searching for a random key during each run.